wpsharks/s2member-kb/tutorials/2016/280-plugins-that-work-well-with-s2member.md

 - [Say What?](https://wordpress.org/plugins/say-what/)

 s2Member and s2Member Pro provide a variety of forms and buttons for use on your site.
 You might, however, prefer to use different words or phrases (whether in English or another language) instead of the default s2Member text.
 This plugin (which, when activated, will appear in your Tools menu under Text Changes) allows you to do so easily by simply filling in four boxes for each phrase you wish to change.

 Those boxes are as follows:

 1. Original string: type in the current text
-  2. Text Domain: type \`\`s2member” (without the quotes)
+1. Text Domain: type `s2member`
-  3. Text Context: type \`\`s2member-front” (without the quotes)
+1. Text Context: type `s2member-front`
-  4. Replacement String: type in your desired text
+1. Replacement String: type in your desired text

 ## Comment Subscriptions